 - Check in and check out with the Camp Ranger or Campmaster.
 Ranger resides in Ranger's house on Callahan Mtn.
-Rd across stream from Parking lot.
+Rd across stream from parking lot.
 Campmaster if on duty that weekend resides at Three Forks Lodge across meadow and on other side of stream from Scoutcraft shelter.
-Either Ranger or Campmaster will greet you in Parking lot if your time of arrival as you state is correct.
-Please call Ranger that day If Your time of arrival as specified in permit is more than one-half hour different.
-His number is 864-420-5342.
+Either Ranger or Campmaster will greet you in the parking lot if your time of arrival as you state is correct.
+Please call Ranger that day If your time of arrival as specified in permit is more than one-half hour different.
+His number is 864-979-8757.

 - Identify the activity or unit leader in charge to the Ranger or Campmaster.

 - Use only the facilities that have been approved.
 Bath houses may be used if open but should be clean on departure.
-Port-a-johns are located near the Health Lodge/Director's cabin and Greenwood campsite during the winter when bath houses are not open.
-Water during winter is available at Cobra Cabin pumphouse and from spigot near Greenwood campsite.
-Unit leaders should instruct their scouts on their proper use of bath houses/Port-a-Johns and inspect/clean before they depart.
+Portable toilets are located near the Health Lodge/Director's Cabin and Greenwood campsite during the winter when bath houses are not open.
+Water during winter is available at Cobra Cabin pump house and from spigot near Greenwood campsite.
+Unit leaders should instruct their Scouts on their proper use of bath houses/portable toilets and inspect/clean before they depart.

 - One vehicle may transport equipment to the campsite for weekend use.
 Troop trailers and the one vehicle to move the trailer(s) are allowed to stay in the campsite.
 DO NOT BLOCK roads.

 - The camp wide speed limit is 10 MPH and slower in campsite areas.
 Please abide by the speed limit for the safety of those in camp.
-Absolutely NO Scouts or leaders are to ride in the open bed of a truck or any other type of vehicle.
+Absolutely nobody is to ride in the open bed of a truck or any other type of vehicle.

-- Units are discouraged from bringing personal Golf or work carts or other type vehicles without prior approval from the Council Office.
+- Units are not allowed to bring personal golf or work carts or other type vehicles without prior approval from the Scout office.
 The owners of the golf carts and work vehicles must bring proof of liability insurance to any Blue Ridge Council property and be the only driver of such vehicles while on camp property.
 All golf carts and work vehicles on Camp Old Indian must be inspected by the camp ranger to receive a vehicle pass and MUST only be used by those with that need.
 There is to be no riding by others and no one is allowed in the back without a seat.
 Personal ATV units are not allowed.

 - Establish a check-out time with the Camp Ranger or Campmaster.

 - Clean-up your campsite/activity area.
-Clean bath house—see instructions posted in each facility.
+Clean bath house or Trading Post bathrooms at COI or pavilion at Camp White Pines—see instructions posted in each facility.